evilusean/Khan/Trig-PreCalc/PL-PreCalculus.md

 > [!abstract] Algebra Takeaway
 > If your first terms aren't canceling out to zero during the **Subtract** step, you either divided incorrectly in Step A or forgot to flip your signs in Step C.

-Does the "DMSB" loop make sense, or should we walk through a specific problem one tiny step at a time?
 ### Polynomial Long Division: f(x) = 2x³ - x² + 2x - 3 divided by (x - 1)

 To solve this for your Obsidian notes, we will divide the cubic polynomial $2x^3 - x^2 + 2x - 3$ by the linear factor $(x - 1)$.